mayank1327/mayank1327/README.md

 > "Code is like humor.
 When you have to explain it, it's bad."

-### 👀 What Makes Me Different

-- 🤝 Strong team collaboration skills
-- 🎯 Detail-oriented problem solver
-- 📚 Quick learner & adaptable
-- 💭 Creative thinking approach

 🥂 When I'm not coding, you'll find me:

 - 🎵 Vibing to old classic songs
 - ☕ Enjoying a perfect cup of tea
 - 🌿 Finding peace in nature

 ### 🛠 Technical Arsenal